St Thomas of Canterbury College: Golden jubilee

 In spite of the threat of earthquakes, the college celebrated its Golden Jubilee or 50th anniversary on 6–9 October 2011.
-"Around three hundred people were present and they revelled in: sports, fire dances, haka, tours, hangi, dancing, food, drink, rugby and spiritual celebrations."
+"Around three hundred people were present and they revelled in: sports, fire dances, haka, tours, hāngī, dancing, food, drink, rugby and spiritual celebrations."
 The events included a "50th Jubilee Celebration Day" to allow Old Boys to meet the pupils and see the school operating during a school day.
-An assembly included a Powhiri, Waiata and other songs, a Samoan fire dance, a PowerPoint presentation of the history of the College, the presentation of a time capsule and the cutting of a Jubilee Cake.
+An assembly included a Pōwhiri, Waiata and other songs, a Samoan fire dance, a PowerPoint presentation of the history of the College, the presentation of a time capsule and the cutting of a Jubilee Cake.
 John Airey, the first student to arrive at the college on 6 February 1961 was presented to the assembly.
-This was followed by a Hangi.
+This was followed by a Hāngī.
 There were sporting competitions with St Kevin's College to celebrate the 50th Anniversary of sporting exchanges between the two Colleges (they started in the school's first year).
 St Thomas's won the Rugby (54–0), but lost the Basketball (59–57) and the Football (4–0).
 A cricket match had to be cancelled because of rain.
 The 50th Celebration Dinner was held at the Showgate Room at Riccarton Raceway Function Centre.
 Former staff members including Christian Brothers were present.
 All these events were timed not to clash with games of the 2011 Rugby World Cup.
 The Jubilee Mass was celebrated by Bishop Barry Jones of Christchurch on Sunday 9 October in the St Thomas of Canterbury College hall.